 type Indicates if sum of DBI (“sum”) or mean of DBI (“mean”) should be calculated.

-data In case, that user´s checklist is not used in “UniteData” function, the “StandardDBI” function is able to calculate with DBI values (“DBI”), values of sensitivity (“SENS”), threat (“THR”) and distribution (DIST).
+data In case, that user´s checklist is used in “UniteData” function, the “StandardDBI” function is able to calculate with DBI values (“DBI”), values of sensitivity (“SENS”), threat (“THR”) and distribution (DIST).

-plot Should a barplot for results of calculations be plotted.
+plot Should a barplot for results of calculations be plotted?
 By default, the plot is not rendered.

 Value